 - South Gate - located off Morehead Street

 Stadium gates normally open two hours prior to kickoff.
 All entrances comply with the Americans with Disabilities Act of 1990 and are equipped to accommodate guests with disabilities.

 All guests who would like to register their child for the Tag-A-Kid Program may do so at any of the 100 level concourse Guest Relations Booths.
 The child will receive a wristband with his/her seat location.
 If the child becomes lost, the wristband will give an event staff employee or police officer the necessary information to escort the child back to his/her seat.
 If a parent is not there, the child will be taken to the Public Safety Office.

 Public telephones are available to all patrons at the stadium.
 Phones are located at all six Guest Relations Booths on the 100 and 500 levels and in private booths on both sides of the North and South Lounges on the club level.
 Local calls are free of charge, and fans may use a credit card to make long distance calls.

-Television monitors are located throughout the concourses to allow fans to follow the action should they leave their seats.
+Television monitors are located throughout the concourses, allowing fans to follow the action if they leave their seats.

 Free Wi-Fi is available throughout the stadium to patrons in the upper and lower seating bowls, club level, suites, concession areas and concourses.
 With more than 460 access points, AT&T Wi-Fi keeps you connected to the Internet.
 Fans can have it all right from their seats - from surfing the web to visiting social networks to using apps to checking e-mail.
 Follow these instructions to connect:

 - Turn on the Wi-Fi on your wireless device.

 - Go to your device's Internet browser to bring up the AT&T Wi-Fi landing page.

 - Check the box to agree to the terms and conditions.